jnktsj/APPSR/README.md

 Input FASTQ is in Solexa encoding.

 ### `read-collapse`: read collapsing
 `read-collapse` merges identical reads while retaining the counts.
-It only takes the output from `adapt-clip` as the input.
-During the computation the program loads extracted sequences in memory.
-For example, memory usage and runtime of 100 million small RNA reads will be around ~2GB and ~5 mins respectively.
+The only allowed input is the output from `adapt-clip`.
+During computation, the program keeps extracted sequences in memory.
+For example, memory usage and runtime of 100 million small RNA reads will be around ~2GB and ~5 mins, respectively.

-If you don't want to use that much memory, you can try:
+To restrict memory usage, you can try:

     $ cut -f1 ${FILE} | sort | uniq -c | awk '{print ">"$2"_"$1"\n"$2}'